m-odonovan/Copilot-Studio-Web-Apps/GetSpeechToken/readme.md

 This sample is an HTTP Trigger portal designer edited C# function.
 It's pretty basic and probably needs some work to make more robust, but works for my demonstrations.

 Note - it has the Speech Services key hard coded in the source.
 It's recommend you change this to use managed identity instead for production scenario.

+You will need to add the host URL of you web chat app as a host in CORS configuration, otherwise the function will not allow the calling application to call it.